 This podcast season talks about “Seven new literacies for living and leading in our times”, and the gift being offered for people to subscribe to the show is a “7 Literacies Guide” to go along with listening to the season.

 Associating your podcast homepage with strong calls to action also allows for utilizing paid ads and post boosts on Facebook and other platforms.
 And, make sure your podcast episode files use Facebook correctly and link to your show notes pages rather than to iTunes.
-Our in depth guide on how to increase your podcast listeners delves into all the reasons to go beyond iTunes.

 Podcast Subscription Links Section